datafolklabs/cement/doc/source/dev/output.rst

 Output Handling
 ===============

-Cement defines an output interface called :ref:`IOutput <cement.core.output>`, as well as the default :ref:`DummyOutputHandler <cement.ext.ext_dummy>` that implements the interface.
+Cement defines an output interface called :class:`cement.core.output.IOutput`, as well as the default :class:`cement.ext.ext_dummy.DummyOutputHandler` that implements the interface.
 This handler is part of Cement, and actually does nothing to produce output.
 Therefore it can be said that by default a Cement application does not handle rendering output to the console, but